SDraw/driver_leap/README.md

     * Button A - touching of thumb and middle finger tips
     * Button B - touching of thumb and pinky finger tips
     * System button - formed T-shape with two hands

+## Notes
+There were a lot of questions about hooking position and button states from real controllers and reroute to virtual ones adding finger tracking from Leap Motion.
+Sadly, it's not fully possible.
+After adding virtual controllers SteamVR sets them as primary, and at the same time sets real controllers as non-primary.
+Interesting observation: SteamVR doesn't send any buttons data from non-primary controllers, nor through legacy input, nor through new action input system.
+Moreover, new action input system lacks support of more than two active controllers.
+This interesting idea was failed successully.